nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### DeFi
-Short for "decentralized finance", a broad category of DApps aiming to provide financial services backed by the blockchain, without any intermediaries, so anyone with an internet connection can participate.
+Short for "decentralized finance", a broad category of dApps aiming to provide financial services backed by the blockchain, without any intermediaries, so anyone with an internet connection can participate.

 ---